Debugging Spring Persistence and JPA Issues Using Lightrun

 So many things can fail when dealing with persistence.
 We can usually inspect the end result but understanding how it “got there” is often challenging.
-With verbose SQL we might see the actual SQL call but who generated it and why, they are also often very hard to read and don’t include important information such as the values passed to the prepared query.
+With verbose SQL we might see the actual SQL call, but who generated it and why?
+They are also often very hard to read and don’t include important information such as the values passed to the prepared query.

-This is where Lightrun really shines, it lets you “see” the details in that middle layer.
-Before the data gets into the database or before the data is sent as a response.
+This is where Lightrun really shines, it lets you “see” the details in that middle layer: before the data gets into the database or before the data is sent as a response.

-It’s a relatively simple demo which includes rest calls.
+For the purpose of this tutorial I’ll use the Pet Clinic demo application.
+It’s a relatively simple demo which includes REST calls.
 You can use any code since I won’t rely on anything specific to that demo.

 Step 1 – Build the Demo

 Open the project directory from the repository in IntelliJ IDEA.
 Run the Package option in the Maven tool window.

 Step 2 – Install Lightrun